Some Thoughts on the Soaring COVID-19 Death Toll Since the U.S. Election

 So why did the COVID-19 death toll suddenly increase after the U.S. elections?
 Is there a connection between the two?

-In the figure below, we further compared new COVID-19 cases in red states (which Trump won) and blue states (which Biden won), not counting the six battleground states: Nevada, Arizona, Wisconsin, Michigan, Pennsylvania, and Georgia.
+In the figure below, we further compared new COVID-19 cases in red states (which Trump won) and blue states (which the other candidate won), not counting the six battleground states: Nevada, Arizona, Wisconsin, Michigan, Pennsylvania, and Georgia.
 And we made the interesting finding that the growth rate of coronavirus cases in red states became lower than the blue states about one week after election day.

 So why is the case?
 Maybe some wisdom from traditional Chinese culture can provide some insight.